 Joelle Lefevre, RD Joelle is a Certified & Registered Dietitian at Workforce Health with a Bachelor’s degree in Science with a major in Nutrition.
 Her specialties include giving presentations and workshops out in the community or at corporations on various health and nutrition topics to adults and children.
 She also coaches clients for weight loss, diabetes management, decreasing risks of chronic diseases and ways to promote a healthier and more organic way of cooking and eating.
 Joelle feels most clients do not give themselves enough credit for the lifestyle changes they have already made.
 Her philosophy is to celebrate the small victories and be proud of any steps that you are taking towards better health.
 Joelle is a facilitator for Gals workshops that teach healthy relationships with food for kids and adults.
 Joelle loves being outside in her garden, spending time with the friends and family, watching her kids sporting events and teaching fitness classes at the YMCA.

-Becca Hubbard, MA., LPC-IT Becca earned her Masters of Science degree in Mental Health Counseling from the accredited, Mount Mary University.
-Becca is a National Board Certified Counselor and is currently completing her 3,000 hours at Gals Institute working with kids, teens and young adults that struggle with anxiety, depression and other issues that make life stressful.
-Becca has a passion with working with kids, adolescents, and their families.
-Her specialized training is in utilizing Cognitive Behavioral Therapy (CBT) with kids in a intensive residential treatment program for severe anxiety and OCD.
+Becca Rosecky, MA., LPC-IT Becca earned her Masters of Science degree in Mental Health Counseling from the accredited, Mount Mary University.
+Becca is a National Board Certified Counselor and is currently completing her 3,000 hours at Gals Institute working with kids, teens and young adults that struggle with anxiety, depression, mood disorders blending families, and other issues that make life stressful.
+Becca has a passion with working with kids, adolescents, and their families make changes to fit thier family mission statement.
+Her specialized training is in utilizing Cognitive Behavioral Therapy (CBT) and Exposure Therapy (ET) with kids for severe anxiety and OCD.
+Becca is integrating mindfulness and emotion regulation skill building when working with her families to help build resiliency and healthy coping.
 She is excited to bring her skills to Gals Institute and continue her growth and training as a provider for kids and families.
-Becca is a Gals Institute workshop facilitator and works with our school partnerships by offering trainings to elementry school teachers how to entegrate healthy conflict resolution and empathy in the classroom.
+Becca is a Gals Institute workshop facilitator and works with our school partnerships by offering trainings to elementary school teachers how to entegrate healthy conflict resolution and empathy in the classroom.

 Alissa Darin, MA., LPC-IT, NBCT

-Alissa Darin is a Licensed Professional Counselor in training, School Counselor and Alcohol Other Drug Abuse Prevention/Intervention Coordinator.
+Alissa Darin is a Licensed Professional Counselor in training, School Assistant Principal and Alcohol Other Drug Abuse Prevention/Intervention Coordinator.
 She received her Bachelor of Science degree from the University of Wisconsin-Madison in Education and Kinesiology.
 She received her Masters in Counseling, School and Community, from Marquette University.
-Training as a psychotherapist, Alissa’s focus is in helping adolescents, adults and families thrive using Solution-focused Therapy, Cognitive-Behavior Therapy, Motivational Interviewing and a family systems approach.
+Alissa is a National Board Certified Counselor and is currently completing her 3,000 hours at Gals Institute.
+Training as a psychotherapist, Alissa’s focus is in helping adolescents, adults, couples and families thrive using Solution-focused Therapy, Cognitive-Behavior Therapy, Motivational Interviewing and a family systems approach.
+She works with individuals ages 12 and up, couples and families that struggle with anxiety, depression, mood disorders, substance use and addiction, marital struggles, blending of families, failure to launch and sports injuries.
 Alissa is a National Board Certified Educator in the area of Counseling - Early Childhood through Young Adulthood.
 Additionally, she is a Love and Logic facilitator and a speaker for parent groups, conferences and agencies focusing on mental health topics, parenting and drug/alcohol use issues.

 Terri Alm, MSN, PMHNP Terri is a board certified psychiatric and mental health nurse practitioner.
 She has been a nurse for over 20 years, earning her bachelor’s degree in nursing from Alverno College, and her master’s degree from the University of St. Francis.
 Her role at Gals Institute LLC is to provide psychiatric evaluations, diagnosis, and treatment (medication and/or non-pharmacological interventions).
 We are excited to have her as part of the Gals Institute Clinical team, working together to help our clients on their journey of wellness.
 Terri’s approach is holistic, and based on the understanding that there is a critical connection between physical and mental health.
 She believes medication can be beneficial, yet understands medication is not the only tool to be utilized.
 By providing education and guidance on things such as proper nutrition, sleep habits, physical activity, as well as medication, Terri believes patients can be empowered to make informed choices regarding their health.
 She looks forward to partnering with patients on their journey to health and well-being.
+Terri is a speaker and advocate in the area of addiction, anxiety and mental health issues.
 As a client of Gals Institute your family will have access to Terri and her services.

 Gals Institute, LLC (262) 337-9770 | fax (262) 337-9771 | firstname.lastname@example.org 383 Williamstowne Dr., Suite 101 | Delafield, WI 53018 Located near Target in Delafield by the intersection of Hwy 83 and I-94